de-odex/dg-drummania-skin/README.md

 ### Basic (speed 4.0, no customisation)
 3. Put `skin.json` from the Releases in the folder
-4. Find a DTXMania drummania skin and copy the `Graphics` folder into the `dg-drummania-skin` folder
+4. Find a DTXMania drummania skin (Matixx or later) and copy the `Graphics` folder into the `dg-drummania-skin` folder

 ### Intermediate (customise your skin)
 This is for when you want to customise the skin with the same settings as drummania.